Home / Career Guides / Firefighter

 Firefighter career tips

-• Medical training such as EMT or paramedic courses
+• Medical skills like EMT or paramedic training

 Expose yourself to real-world experiences